 The park also contains the sea lion colony on the cape.
 There is also a campground available for those who want to stay overnight camping.
 The place also includes a charming horseback trail open to the public.

 4. Humbug Mountain State Park

 Address: Port Orford, OR 97465, United States

-Humbug mountain state park is home to the largest population of Douglas fir trees in the world and rich diversity of coastal forests, plants, and wildlife surrounded by mountains.
-It is rare in the united states where both the eastern and western hemispheres meet, with the dividing line running through the park.
+Humbug Mountain State Park is home to the largest Douglas fir trees in the world and a rich diversity of coastal forests, plants, and wildlife surrounded by mountains.
+It is rare in the United States where both the eastern and western hemispheres meet, with the dividing line running through the park.

-Southern Oregon coast opportunities for visitors, including hiking, fishing, picnicking, camping, and swimming.
-The Oregon coast state parks make up a string of coastal parks along the Oregon coast, from the Tillamook head state forest in the north to just south of the Columbia River Gorge national scenic area in the south.
+Southern Oregon coast offers visitors opportunities for hiking, fishing, picnicking, camping, and swimming.
+They make up a string of coastal parks along the Oregon coast, from the Tillamook Head State Forest in the north to just south of the Columbia River Gorge national scenic area in the south.

 5. Ecola State Park

 Address: Cannon Beach, OR 97110, United States

 Ecola State Park is a park that is located on the coast in the northwest corner of the United States.
 The Cola State Park is a beautiful, uncrowded, coastal wilderness home to various wildlife.

 The park has a campground for visitors and a day-use area for visitors.
 The campground has a camp kitchen, restrooms, and hot showers.